lhbikos/ReC_Psychometrics/docs/04-Validity.md

 # sjstats::mean_n(dfLewis[, ..Belonging_vars], 0.80)
 ```

-A correlation matrix of the scaled scores allows us to compare the our scale(s) of interest to others within its nomological net.
+A correlation matrix of the scaled scores allows us to compare our scale(s) of interest to others within its nomological net.

 ```r